Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-With the publication of the Land Sector and Removals Standard v1.0, approved in October 2025 and effective as of January 1, 2027, a dedicated corporate standard is established for the first time to account for land-sector emissions and integrate CO₂ removals into greenhouse gas inventories.
+The GHG Protocol has changed the rules of the game for the agri-food and land-use sector.
+With the publication of the Land Sector and Removals Standard v1.0, released on 30 January 2026 and effective from 1 January 2027, a dedicated corporate standard is established for the first time to account for land-sector emissions and to integrate CO₂ removals into the greenhouse gas inventory.

-In other words, this is not a project-based or crediting standard — it is a corporate inventory standard.
+In other words, this is not a project-based or crediting standard, but a corporate inventory standard.
+The document also clarifies that it:

 • Does not regulate the certification or verification of carbon credits.